magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/ui/advanced-development.md

 - Drag the file with your compiled components;
 - Click "Add".

-Congratulations, your components have been added to the ThingsBoard!
+Congratulations, your components have been added to the IoT Hub!

 {% include images-gallery.html imageCollection="add-js-module" %}